Elie-Soued/contentfulgroupwork/README.md

 ---

-For the organization and distribution of task we used a Trelloboard that may be found here.
+For the organization and distribution of task we used a Trelloboard.
 For team communication we used Discord and Google Meet.
-The version control of our code has been done with the helf of git and github.
+The version control of our code has been done with the help of git and github.

 ## Functionality